Masoor Dal Recipe (Yellow Dal)

 Wash and rinse thoroughly in several water baths (about three times).
 Drain the lentils, removing as much of the soaking water as possible.

 Transfer one quarter the amount of cooked lentils into the bowl of an immersion blender.
 Coarsely blend the mixture (this step is optional) and pour it back into the pot.
 Depending on how thick you like masoor dal, you can add up to 1 cup of boiling water (we like it a little soupy).
-Adjust seasoning and transfer to a serving bowl.
+Adjust seasoning, add lime juice and transfer to a serving bowl.

-This step is called Baghar: When you're ready to serve, heat 1 tablespoon of canola oil in a small saucepan, add the onions and cook until fragrant.
-Add the garlic, mustard seeds and whole dried red chiles.
+This step is called Baghar: When you're ready to serve, heat 1 tablespoon of canola oil in a small saucepan, add the garlic, cumin seeds and whole dried red chiles.
 Cook in the hot oil; the garlic will darken and the oil will start splattering.
 Remove from the heat and immediately transfer to the masoor dal.
 Cover the masoor dal with a lid (I used a plate to preserve the nice fragrance).

 Baghar is a very common step toward the end of cooking in many Indian dishes.
 I use a small 0.3-quart saucepan that I use exclusively for baghar.